trthsa/InterviewQuest/README.md

 | Question | Answer |
 | -------- | ------ |
-| **What is nodejs?** | Node.js is a JavaScript runtime environment that allows you to run JavaScript code outside of a browser.
-It is used to build scalable network applications.
-It includes a variety of features, such as:
+| **What is nodejs?** | Node.js is a JavaScript runtime environment that allows you to run JavaScript on the server side.
+It includes a rich library of built-in modules that provide APIs for commonly used tasks:

-• Event-driven I/O API
+• File System I/O
+• Networking (HTTP, TCP, UDP, DNS, etc.)
+• Binary Data
+• Cryptography
+• Data Streams
-• Non-blocking I/O model
+• Processes
-• Asynchronous programming
+• Timers
-• Single-threaded event loop
+• Events
-• Cross-platform compatibility
+• URL Parsing
-• Ability to create real-time applications
-• Support for web sockets and other protocols |
+• Utilities |